phaze

 A typical step-down approach

-There is no universal taper schedule, and what is right for you depends on your dose, how long you have been on the medication, your weight goal, your comorbidities, and your prescriber.
-The protocol below is illustrative.
-It is the kind of pattern that shows up in real-world endocrinology practice and patient forums, not a clinical guideline.
-Bring it to your doctor as a starting point, not as a plan.
+There is no universal taper schedule, and what is right for you depends on your dose, how long you have been on the medication, your goal, your other conditions, and your prescriber.
+The pattern below is illustrative.
+It is the kind of thing that shows up in real-world endocrinology practice and patient communities, not a clinical guideline.
+Bring it to your clinician as a starting point for a conversation, not as a plan.

 A common pattern looks like this.
-Hold your current dose for two to four weeks while you write down your maintenance plan: protein target, training schedule, weighing cadence, and a personal weight threshold for restarting.
-Step down one dose and hold for another three to four weeks while you watch hunger ratings, weight, and protein intake.
-Step down again to the second-lowest dose and hold for three to four weeks.
-Then either stop, or, if hunger and weight are still under control, stop here.
+Hold your current dose for a few weeks while you write down your maintenance plan: protein target, training schedule, weighing cadence, and a personal weight threshold for restarting.
+Step down one dose and hold for another three to four weeks while you watch hunger, weight, and protein.
+Step down again toward a lower dose and hold again.
+Then either stop, or, if hunger and weight are still steady, hold there as a maintenance dose.
 The whole process from full dose to stopped takes most people roughly two to four months.

 The specifics vary by medication.
-Semaglutide steps are 2.4, 1.7, 1.0, 0.5, and 0.25 milligrams weekly.
-Tirzepatide steps are 15, 12.5, 10, 7.5, 5, and 2.5 milligrams weekly.
+Semaglutide steps commonly run 2.4, 1.7, 1.0, 0.5, and 0.25 milligrams weekly; tirzepatide commonly 15, 12.5, 10, 7.5, 5, and 2.5 milligrams weekly.
 Holding at a lower dose for longer is generally better tolerated than rushing the step-down.
-Some people skip the lowest dose if they were never titrated through it.
-None of this is a substitute for a conversation with your prescriber, who has access to your history and can adjust based on how you respond.
+Some people skip a dose they were never titrated through.
+None of this is a substitute for a conversation with your prescriber, who has your history and can adjust based on how you respond.

 Deep dive: a typical Ozempic taper schedule.